ChangRiver/realworld/README.md

 ## License
-Everything in this repo (including the codebases in the stacks folder) are licensed under MIT unless otherwise specified.
+All of the codebases in the stacks folder are licensed under MIT unless otherwise specified.
+Docs in this repo are [Creative Commons](https://creativecommons.org/licenses/by-nc-sa/4.0/) licensed.

-MIT &copy; Thinkster